duanemay/chatgpt-cli/README.md

 The available commands are as follows:

 1. `chat`: Start a chat session with ChatGPT.
+2. `image`: Generate an image using DALL-E
-2. `completion`: Generate the autocomplete script for your chosen shell.
+3. `completion`: Generate the autocomplete script for your chosen shell.
-3. `help`: Seek help regarding any command.
+4. `help`: Seek help regarding any command.
-4. `list-models`: Retrieve a list of all models available to your account.
+5. `list-models`: Retrieve a list of all models available to your account.
-5. `replay-session`: Replay a chat session from a previously saved file.
+6. `replay-session`: Replay a chat session from a previously saved file.
-6. `version`: Get version information.
+7`version`: Get version information.

 ### Chatting